After waiting hours for ice, Bruins, Hurricanes postponed

 ”We’re actually crossing paths with the Tampa and the Columbus coaches. … It’s a very interesting dynamic,” Cassidy said. ”It’s playoffs.
 You want to respect their space and time.”

-Carolina’s social media staff stayed busy, tweeting: “Hey @NHL, not to tattle but we were supposed to play at 8:00 and the @BlueJacketsNHL and @TBLightning won’t get off the ice.”
+Carolina’s social media staff stayed busy, tweeting: ”Hey (at)NHL, not to tattle but we were supposed to play at 8:00 and the (at)BlueJacketsNHL and (at)TBLightning won’t get off the ice.”

 And the Bruins tried to remain focused, too.